therewasaguy/p5js-webIDE/README.md

   - Install gulp globally: ``npm install --global gulp``
   - Run ``gulp`` to compile all of the modules from /app into /public
   - Run the server: ``node server.js``

+## Development is taking place on the dev branch.